-1.3 The relevant pages of the application are attached at Appendix A1.
-Will the Sub Committee please note that in their original application, the applicant applied for a later terminal hour for all activities but following discussions with the Council's Pollution Team, they have amended their application and are now seeking the above hours for the licensable activities.
+- 1.3 The relevant pages of the application are attached at Appendix A1. - 1.4 Will the sub committee please note that, following discussions with the Police licensing officer, the applicant has amended their application to have the conditions attached at Appendix A2 added to the licence, if granted.